ted-ncg/labs/01-validate-setup.md

    * Add the file to Git (`git add README.md`)
    * Commit the file (`git commit -m 'Added Ted Young to participants.'`)
-   * Push the file up to GitHub (`git push --set-upstream origin <branch name here>`) -- remember to use the branch name that you created in the first step.
+   * Push the file up to BitBucket (`git push --set-upstream origin **lastname**`) -- remember to use the branch name that you created in the first step.

 **NOTE:** You *will* run into a permissions issue.
 THAT IS OK!
 Call the instructor over when you run into it.